fairlearn/fairlearn/docs/user_guide/datasets.rst

 was published there may have been a dearth of related measurement models.

 Intersectionality also requires consideration.
-Intersectionality is defined as the interesection between multiple demographic groups.
-The impacts of a technical system on intersectional groups may be different than the impacts experienced by the individual demographic groups (e.g., Black people in aggregate and women in aggregate may experience a technical system differently than Black women).
+Intersectionality is defined as the interesection between multiple demographic groups.[#11]_ The impacts of a technical system on intersectional groups may be different than the impacts experienced by the individual demographic groups (e.g., Black people in aggregate and women in aggregate may experience a technical system differently than Black women).

-Due to systemic racism present in the data at the time it was collected, Black people may have been more likely to be categorized as "lower status" by the authors' definition.
+Due to the effects of discriminatory socioeconomic policies, including housing policies, in effect at the time the article was written, Black people may have been more likely to be categorized as "lower status" by the authors' definition.
 Harrison and Rubenfield do not consider this intersectionality in their analysis.
 When using a linear model,
 intersectionality could be captured via an interaction variable, which combines